TEAMLAB, digital art transcending boundaries

 You are an interdisciplinary group of ultra-technologists whose collaborative practice seeks to navigate the confluence of art, technology, design and the natural world.
 How this common interest came about?

 From the very beginning, our aim has been to change our system of values and contribute to societal progress through the medium of digital art.
 We believed strongly in the power of digital technology and creativity.
 What we wanted to do was to create new things without regard to genre limitations.

-Your work is rooted in the tradition of ancient Japanese Art and contemporary forms of anime, emphasizing the particular Japanese sense of spatial recognition and investigating human behavior in the information era.
+Your work is rooted in the tradition of ancient Japanese Art and contemporary forms of anime, emphasising the particular Japanese sense of spatial recognition and investigating human behaviour in the information era.
 What do you want to achieve with these creations?

 We like to use cultural concepts that might have been lost in the past due to the incompatibility with modern times.
 We also believe that this current society built on digital and networks will become a different society from the modern era.
 In other words, we see certain hints for the new society in the cultural knowledge and social understanding of the pre-modern era.